Vaxood/Auto-Responsive/README.md

 somevariablename:SetSize(ScrW() *0.1041666666666667,ScrH()*0.0185185185185185)
 ```
 to auto-responsive !
-to add function in auto-responsive program (because im too lazy to add more function ) follow theses steps :
+to add function in auto-responsive program (because im too lazy to add more functions ) follow theses steps :
 download and open project , now do this with this exemple we gonna use SetSize Function :
 ```
  new RespFunction // dont modify this